loveemu/gaxtapper/README.md

 Most games developed by Vicarious Visions are not supported.
 It's because they transfer the division routine into internal WRAM for speed, but Gaxtapper cannot handle it specially ([#13](https://github.com/loveemu/gaxtapper/issues/13)).

+Gaxtapper will output an invalid GSF for Jazz Jackrabbit.
+Fortunately, there is a workaround for this ([#17](https://github.com/loveemu/gaxtapper/issues/17)).

 ### Limitations

 * One-shot jingles may loop infinitely, as there is no way provided to change the playback method at the moment ([#5](https://github.com/loveemu/gaxtapper/issues/5))